autumoswitzerland/autumo-beetroot/README.md

 - Optimized console logging with colored sections (if required)
 - One-to-many database relationships are fully applied in MVC layers
 - Tested on Apache Tomcat 9, Eclipse Jetty 10 and Oracle Weblogic 14
-- User roles & access control on controller level and within template
 - Standard CSRF mechanism as well as obfuscated CRUD IDs within HTTP requests
 - Database connection pooling (HikariCP, with internal and external JNDI data sources)
 - Runs stand-alone as well as in common servlet containers such as Apache Tomcat and Jetty on URL root path as well behind a servlet-path without modifications of HTML templates, etc.